msakarvadia/topology_aware_learning/src/experiments/README.md

 pip install parsl
 ```

-How to run to minimum viable product to reproduce errors:
+How to run to minimum viable product to reproduce errors (assuming you have an interactive compute allocation and are launch experiments mannually):

 ```
 cd topology_aware_learning